Find Affordable College Courses

 Sioux City, IA

-St Luke’s College landed the #6 spot in the 2023 rankings for the most popular associate degree allied health professions programs.
-St Luke's College is a small private not-for-profit school located in the city of Sioux City.
+With a ranking of #6, St Luke’s College did quite well on this year’s most popular schools for allied health professions students working on their associate degree.
+St Luke's College is a fairly small private not-for-profit school located in the small city of Sioux City.

 About 89% of the students majoring in allied health at the school are women while 11% are male.